Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Introduction

 \subsection{Goal of the article}

-The aim of this paper is to propose a new point of view to compare $K$-theoretical Gromov--Witten invariants with their cohomological analogues, using the theory of $q$-difference equations.
+The aim of this paper is to propose another point of view to compare $K$-theoretical Gromov--Witten invariants with their cohomological analogues, using the theory of $q$-difference equations.

-We will focus on the $q$-difference equations satisfied by Givental's $K$-theoretical $J$-function.
+We will focus on the $q$-difference equations satisfied by Givental's small $K$-theoretical $J$-function of the projective space.
 In general, these functional equations satisfy a property called \textit{confluence}, according to which we can take some limit $q \to 1$ of the $q$-difference to obtain a differential equation.
-A quick illustration of the confluence of $q$-difference equations is this simple limit (for $k \in \mathbb{Z}$)
+A quick illustration of the confluence of $q$-difference equations is this identity, in which $k \in \mathbb{Z}$,